golubitsky/blog/_posts/2018-03-01-Binomial-Random-Variables.md

 \end{equation}
 where we're multiplying the number of ways we can get $$x$$ successes by the probability of getting $$x$$ successes in $$n$$ independent trials.

-Scipy (a Python package) has [a function to calculate the probability mass function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom.html) of a random experiment:
+SciPy (a Python package) has [a function to calculate the probability mass function](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.binom.html) of a random experiment:

 {% highlight python %}
   from scipy.stats import binom